 Dover District Council

-The range and sequence of buildings is extremely complex and comprises: the disused gaol, storage space, kitchens and courtyards on the lower ground floor; two large halls with adjacent meeting rooms on the upper ground floor in a ‘piano nobile’ position; and numerous meeting rooms and ancillary space on the first, second and third floors.
-There are also a range of intriguing rooms within the various towers and roof structures that are entirely unused.
 Parts of the Maison Dieu remain well used for events such as weddings, pantomimes, tea dances and private functions.
-However, due to a number of issues relating to access and the layout of the building, other elements have become under used or vacant.
-At the same time the physical fabric of the building has become tired and in places requires repair and conservation to prevent further deterioration and loss of historic material.
+However, due to a number of issues relating to access and the layout of the building, other areas have become under used or vacant in recent years.
+At the same time the physical fabric of the building has deteriorated and certain areas require urgent repair to prevent further deterioration and loss of historic fabric.